Sarthakverse/LiveEasy-task/README.md

 - [Swagger Documentation](http://localhost:8080/swagger-ui/index.html#/)
 - [Postman Documentation](https://documenter.getpostman.com/view/29367403/2sAXjRXq9x)

+# **NOTE - i have added some additional custom responses based on validation checks by rigorous exception handling**
 # Configuration guide for application setup
 - clone the project
 - and then you just need to change the database configuration in ***Application.properties*** file